muarshad01/Docker_and_Kubernetes/12_Onwards_to_Kubernetes.md

 ## 177: The Why's and What's of Kubernetes

-* `AWS Elastic Beanstalk (EBS)` has following 4 servers / containers:
+* `AWS Elastic Beanstalk (EBS)` application has following 4 servers / containers:
   - nginx
   - client
   - server
   - worker

-* Q: How would we **SCALE-UP** this application?
+* Question: How would we **Scale-up** this application?
+    - a lot of users
+    - a lot of traffic coming in

-* Q: What is Kubernetes?
+* Question: What is `Kubernetes`?
-  - System for running many different-containers over multiple-different machines
+  - System for running many different containers over multiple different machines

-* Q: Why use Kubernetes?
+* Q: Why use `Kubernetes`?
-  - When you need to run many different-containers with different-images
+  - When you need to run many different containers with different images

+* A **Cluster** in k8s world is:
+    - 1 set of master `Master` and
+    - 1 or more `Nodes`
-* A CLUSTER in k8s world is ONE set of MASTER and a bunch of other NODES {A VM or Physical machine that runs one or more containers!}
+    - A `Node` is a VM-or-Physical-machine that runs one or more containers

-* Load Balancer --> Master --> {Node1, Node2, ...}
+* Load Balancer --> `Master` --> {Node1, Node2, ...}

+`dockerrun.aws.json` spins-up an entire set of containers, i.e., EB

 ***